-Just as its name says, FAUSA stands for the alumnae arm of the Federation of American Women’s Clubs Overseas, an international network of independent volunteer clubs and associations consisting of around 80 member clubs in 38 countries, with a total membership in excess of 15,000.
-When the members of those clubs return to the US, many of them join the FAUSA network of expatriates and returnees to keep their connection to their clubs, maintain overseas friendships, and to continue to participate in world affairs through the FAWCO task forces and NGO activities.
+FAUSA stands for the Federation of American Women’s Clubs Overseas (FAWCO) Alumni USA, the alumnae arm of an international network of approximately 80 independent volunteer clubs and associations in 38 countries, with a total membership in excess of 15,000.
+When the members of those clubs return to the US, many join the FAUSA network of expatriates and returnees to keep their connection to their clubs, maintain overseas friendships, and continue to participate in world affairs through the FAWCO Global Issues Teams and UN activities.
 They also benefit from the support of fellow returnees in experiencing the joys, challenges and changes involved in returning home to the US.
-FAUSA members and children are eligible for The FAWCO Foundation education awards, and may also nominate projects for a Development Grant.
-Members may also nominate a project for FAUSA’s philanthropic projects.
+FAUSA members and children are eligible to apply for The FAWCO Foundation Education Awards and may propose eligible projects for a Foundation Development Grant.
+Members may also nominate a project for FAUSA’s annual Banner Project.

 FAUSA membership is open to Americans who have lived overseas, as well as individuals born outside of the United States, whose goals are compatible with those of FAUSA.
-There four types of membership:
+There are several types of membership:

 - Regular - open to members or former members of FAWCO clubs

 - Associate – open to individuals who have lived overseas but were not members of FAWCO clubs

 - Couples – open to Regular and Associate members and their partners

 - Five-year membership—avoids having to keep up with renewing membership every year

 - Lifetime membership—provides the benefits of FAUSA membership throughout your lifetime